 Registration to the Scottish Flood Forecasting Service is only available to Category 1 and 2 responders like the emergency services and local authorities.
 If you work for an organisation that is a Category 1 or 2 responder and would like to register please contact us.

-Flood warning strategy
+Flood warning development framework

 Types of flooding